Liability Act --

 are hard to justify.
 I've had some tell me the bill would be fine

-if it only limited businesses, and left government gun-free zones,
+if it only limited businesses, and left the government's make-believe gun-free zones,

 like parks and buses, intact (talk about hubris!).
 Other legislators,